AlliedCrowds/styleguide/python/README.md

 > A foolish consistency is the hobgoblin of little minds

-AlliedCrowds follows [The Pocoo Style Guide](http://www.pocoo.org/internal/styleguide/), which follows [PEP 8](https://www.python.org/dev/peps/pep-0008/).
-The below amends and overides each.
+AlliedCrowds follows [The Pocoo Style Guide](http://flask.pocoo.org/docs/1.0/styleguide/), which follows [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+The below amends and overrides each.

 Use double quotes `"` around strings that are used for interpolation or that are natural language messages, and single quotes `'` for small symbol-like strings.

 Example:

 ```
 language = {

-    'english' : "Hey, what's up"
+    'english' : "Hey, what's up?"

     'british' : "Hey, are you alright?"